We are on a mission to end human suffering in the workplace through education, coaching and consulting that is reality-based and agile-driven.

-We are dedicated to purging the workplace of money-mangling, time-trashing, resource-robbing, dignity-demeaning, emotion-exhausting, pride-punishing, value-vexing nonsense, and restoring the conditions needed to create, connect, surprise and succeed.
+We are on a crusade to purge organizations of money-mangling, time-trashing, resource-robbing, dignity-demeaning, emotion-exhausting, pride-punishing, value-vexing nonsense, and to restore the conditions needed to create, connect, surprise and succeed.

 We promise to work collaboratively with you.
 Specifically, we promise to: